Painting Green: Sustainable Practices in the Paint Industry

 Using Recycled and Upcycled Materials for Paint

-Recycling just one gallon of paint can save enough energy to power a home for up to 14 hours.
-When you consider the millions of gallons sold each year, the difference really adds up.
-Many cities and towns now offer paint recycling and donation programs, allowing you to properly dispose of or donate any leftover paint.
-Check with your local waste and recycling department to find a recycling center near you.
+Recycling just one gallon of paint saves enough energy to power a home for up to 14 hours.
+With millions of gallons processed annually, these efforts add up fast.
+Many communities now offer paint recycling and donation programs—check with your local waste department for options nearby.

 Water-Based Paint